 Systemic anesthesia is used to put patients “to sleep” or in a state of unconsciousness while also blocking the central nervous system in the body so that a patient can remain unaware and pain-free during surgical or other medical procedures.

 Errors occurring in these situations can include using too much or too little anesthetic medicine, failing to adequately monitor patient vital signs, and negative drug reactions or interactions.
 Such errors can cause complications for a patient’s surgery or procedure.
 This can lead to prolonged procedures and even potentially cause a patient death before the procedure can be completed.
 Too little anesthesia can cause a patient to awaken and/or feel the pain of the procedure.

 Side effects from anesthesia errors can be mild to severe to deadly.
 So many things can go wrong during a surgery or procedure that anesthesia errors may not be the first thing that comes to mind.
 It also might not be immediately obvious to individuals without medical knowledge that an anesthesia error occurred.

 If you’ve suffered complications or injury from a medical procedure that could be related to the use of an anesthetic or how it was administered, consult a knowledgeable attorney right away to protect your rights.
 Indiana anesthesia errors lawyer David Allen from Camden & Meridew, P.C. can review your medical history and fight for compensation from the responsible parties.
-For a free consultation to discuss your case, call 317-770-0000 or complete our online contact form.
+To learn more about how David can help with your case, call 317-770-0000 or complete our online contact form.
 We can help by evaluating any possible medical malpractice claims you may have.